GrassHopper1977/CHERIoT_Experiments/README.md

 ## Terminal Access
 After connecting the Sonata, you may notice that 3 COM ports have appeared (On Windows, I have a look in Device Manager to get the names).
 For me they are COM8, COM9 and COM10.
-I used PuTTY to connect to them at 921600 buad, using the `Serial` connection type.
+The buad rate depnds on which repositiry you use.
+If you are using [lowRISC/Sonata-Software](https://github.com/lowRISC/sonata-software) then it will be 921600bps.
+If you are using [CHERIoT-Platform/CHERIoT-RTOS](https://github.com/CHERIoT-Platform/cheriot-rtos) then it will be 115200bps.
+I used PuTTY to connect to them at the required bit rate, using the `Serial` connection type.
 I ticked 'Implicit CR in every LF' under Terminal settings (it eliminates any ambiguity caused by the whole [Windows/Linux line endings debate](https://en.wikipedia.org/wiki/Newline#History)).
-The console output appears to be on COM9.
+The console output appears to be on COM9 for us.

 ## Creating a Repo for Working With
 I've not tried this yet but I've been given this note from Adam: